Who We Are

 About EOL

-The Earth Observing Laboratory (EOL) is NCAR’s end-to-end observational enterprise, responsible for supporting research of the Earth’s atmosphere.
-As one of NCAR’s seven laboratories, EOL leverages world-leading technology and expertise to provide leadership in observational research, field project support, and data collection.
+The Earth Observing Laboratory (EOL) is NSF NCAR’s end-to-end observational enterprise, dedicated to facilitating research of the Earth’s atmosphere.
+As one of NSF NCAR’s seven laboratories, EOL leverages technology and expertise to provide leadership in observational research, field project support, and data collection.

 EOL Organization